-Guitar Salon International Foundation on the GSI YouTube Channel:
+HOSTED BY: Guitar Salon International Foundation on the GSI YouTube Channel

 Step 2: Recording and Uploading Your Part

-When you are ready to record, follow these simple instructions to ensure your video submission will sound great and sync up with everyone else's playing.
+When you're ready to record, follow these instructions with our pro tips to ensure your video submission will sound great and sync up with everyone else's playing!

 Gather your equipment.
-You will need headphones, a phone or a computer with a webcam, and a second device to play the rehearsal video.
+You will need headphones, a phone or a computer with a camera, and a second device to play the rehearsal video.
 Oh, and don't forget your guitar!

 Set up the camera.
-Make sure you are well lit and the background is not distracting.
-Do a quick test recording to check if you can capture good quality audio and video.
-If you are using a phone, you can ask a friend to film you or you can prop the phone up on a chair with a pillow.
+Make sure you are well lit with a simple background, and do a quick test recording to check the quality of your audio and video.
+If you are using a phone, you can ask a friend to film you, or you can prop the phone up on a chair with a pillow.
 Please film yourself in landscape.
 Make sure to prop up the phone without covering the built-in microphone.
-This is usually found on the top or bottom of your device.
+(This is usually found on the top or bottom of your device.)

 Press record.
 Start recording first and then start the play-along rehearsal track in your headphones.
 Doing it in this order will allow you to focus on the count in.
 We will edit all of the video submissions, so you don't have to worry about playing as soon as you start recording yourself.

 Listen to your recording.
-Ensure that you sound your best and that you stayed in time with the rehearsal video.
+Make sure you sound your best and that you stayed in time with the rehearsal video.

 Name your video file with your part.
-This helps us sort your submissions.
-Something like makinituplevel4.mov would be perfect.
+For example: "makinituplevel4.mov."
+This helps us sort your submissions!